 The reality of migrating to the public cloud is that it doesn’t meet expectations around lowered operational costs.
 To add to this despair organizations struggle to find the main contributors to cloud costs.
 Therefore the concern for cloud costs is not surprising, as confirmed by ZDNet’s article Cloud Cost Control Becoming a Leading Issue for Businesses.
 The article shares global public cloud services and infrastructure spending will reach a market valued at $370 billion by 2022.
 Unlocking the benefits of the cloud allows cloud customers to become more agile, secure, and collaborative, yet services, tools, and other add-ons quickly contribute to the rise of costs.

 A major contributor to cloud costs is cloud storage.
 In a study conducted by Fortune Business Insights, the cloud storage market estimated at $49.13 billion in 2019 will reach $297.54 billion by 2027.
 As cloud customers journey into artificial intelligence, machine learning, and the internet of things, storage costs will only continue to grow.
-Based on the 2019 State of the Cloud Report from Flexera, the top cloud initiatives in 2019 was to optimize the existing use of cloud resources in order to produce cost savings.
+Based on the 2019 State of the Cloud Report from Flexera, the top cloud initiatives in 2019 was cloud cost optimization, also known as optimizing the existing use of cloud resources in order to produce cost savings.
 In order to save on cloud storage costs, this blog post will explain the basics of cloud storage services and costs.

 Public cloud solutions offer a range of services to store, access, govern, and analyze data.
 In AWS this comes in the form of object storage, file storage, block storage, and solutions for migrating or backing up data in the cloud.